Pharmacy Technician Practice I

 MTH 015 (or higher) or minimum placement Math Level 7; WR 065 (or higher or BA 214) or minimum placement Wr/Comm Level 7; and BI 105.

-Introduces basic information, techniques and procedures needed to assist the pharmacist in delivery of pharmaceutical products and services.
-Provides a working knowledge of the many aspects of pharmacy in community, institution and other practice settings.
-Progressive learning takes place as new information and skill sets are studied throughout the course.
-Covers the regulatory agencies and laws that affect pharmacy practice.
-Emphasis is placed on the duties and responsibilities of the pharmacy technician to assist the pharmacist.
-Explores employment opportunities, interpretation and processing of prescriptions, pharmacy law, standards of practice and orientation to the skills required for the occupation of a pharmacy technician.
+Introduces information, techniques, and procedures needed to assist the pharmacist in delivery of pharmaceutical products and services.
+Explores aspects of pharmacy in community, institution, and other practice settings.
+Covers the regulatory agencies, laws, and ethics affecting pharmacy practice.
+Explores employment opportunities, interpretation and processing of prescriptions, pharmacy law, standards of practice, and skills required of a pharmacy technician.

-1. Describe pharmacy technician duties within the scope of the position, laws, and ethics of the industry.
+1. Define pharmacy technician duties within the scope of the position, laws, and ethics of the industry.

-2. Identify the roles and responsibilities of the pharmacy technician and comply with performance and safety standards established for the community and institutional as well as other pharmacy practice settings.
+2. Define performance and safety standards established for the community, institution, and other pharmacy practice settings.

-3. Demonstrate a working knowledge of OTC drugs, medical supplies, drug dosage forms, and routes of administration within the scope of the pharmacy technician responsibilities.
+3. Locate over-the-counter drugs, medical supplies, drug dosage forms, and routes of administration within the scope of the pharmacy technician responsibilities.

-4. Interpret and use appropriate medical terms, abbreviations, and symbols essential to prescribing, dispensing, administering, and charting medications correctly and precisely.
+4. Describe appropriate medical terms, abbreviations, and symbols essential to prescribing, dispensing, administering, and charting medications correctly and precisely.

-5. Perform accurate calculations required for weighing ingredients and preparing non-sterile preparations.
+5. Illustrate accurate calculations required for weighing ingredients and preparing non-sterile preparations.